Producing, Executing and Performing

 2. Discuss the importance of trying different ways of comprehending information.
 Ask students how they feel when they have trouble understanding something (for example, frustrated, worried, bored).
 Suggest that students plan to try different ways of getting information.

 1. Assess the students work using the two rubrics located within the Resource Carousel.
-One rubric is for the puppet while the other is for the parade.
+One rubric is the Puppet Assessment Rubric while the other is the Parade Assessment Rubric.

 Common Core State Standards Initiative seeks to bring diverse state curricula into alignment through a set of common learning goals and assessments.
 In 2010, Standards were released for English language arts and mathematics.
 Common standards have not yet been released for science, social studies, and other subject areas, including the arts.
 In addition, some states have yet to, or have chosen not to, adopt the Common Core standards.

 During this transitional period, A rtsE dge will present all relevant state and nationals standards as they apply to our lessons.

 For the full text of the content and achievement standards in Arts Education, visit our

 Lessons connect to the National Standards for Arts Education, the Common Core Standards, and a range of other subject area standards.